-MYSTIC RIVER BOAT PUMP OUT SERVICES FUNCTION DESCRIPTION: Three pump out boats located on the Mystic River operate 7 days a week removing sewage waste from boats.
-HIGHLIGHTS OF PRESENT YEAR OPERATIONS: This year was exceptionally busy, because of the increboaters.
+MYSTIC RIVER BOAT PUMP OUT SERVICES

+Three pump out boats located on the Mystic River operate 7 days a week removing sewage waste from boats.

+HIGHLIGHTS OF PRESENT YEAR OPERATIONS: This year was exceptionally busy, because of the increased number of boaters.
 Our boats removed over 225,000 gallons of sewage from boats located on the Mystic River alone.
-Sewage our vessels primarily on Groton land-based stations due to lack of options in Stonington. eased number of se is discharged from OBJECTIVES FOR THE COMING YEAR: Continue to educate boaters of the importance of discharging of varieties preserve our waters, shores, and wild life. vaste properly to MAJOR BUDGET CHANGES AND COMMENTARY: Increase of minimum wages and replacement of boat 3500 hours. motor with over
+Sewage is discharged from our vessels primarily on Groton land-based stations due to lack of options in Stonington.

+OBJECTIVES FOR THE COMING YEAR: Continue to educate boaters of the importance of discharging of waste properly to preserve our waters, shores, and wild life.

+MAJOR BUDGET CHANGES AND COMMENTARY: Increase of minimum wages and replacement of boat motor with over 3500 hours.